-Our aim is to provide a conducive environment and the company of friends over a weekend.
+Our aim of these London meditation retreat weekends is to provide a conducive environment and the company of friends over a weekend.
 We are not teachers, we will not dispense any advice or guidance on spiritual matters.
-We have extensive, personal experience of the meditation techniques and will give explanations regarding the techniques and some practical hints.
+We have extensive personal experience of the meditation techniques and will give explanations regarding the techniques and some practical hints.

 Speaking at a week long meditation retreat, OSHO says: